galemu2/SpeakTime/README.md

 ## Features used

-1. WorkManagr to chain unique work to read schedule time and update if needed
+1. WorkManager to chain unique work to read schedule time and update if needed

 2. foreground service to register broadcast receiver to listen to protected intent sent by the system